pc9geek/ths_chort_G_labs/readme.txt

-Thsi resository is for THS lab work
+This repository is for THS lab work